 Mass Selection is particularly effective when the traits of interest are primarily governed by a few major genes, resulting in a more straightforward inheritance pattern.
 It is commonly employed in crops where traits like high yield, uniform maturity, or grain quality are the primary breeding objectives.
 By focusing on the phenotypic expression of traits, Mass Selection allows for the rapid accumulation of desired characteristics within a population (Smith et al., 2007).

-The advantages of Mass Selection lie in its simplicity and efficiency.
+The advantages of mass selection lie in its simplicity and efficiency.
 It is well-suited for populations with a low level of genetic diversity, as it can rapidly fix desirable traits within a few generations (Smith et al., 2007).
 Additionally, Mass Selection is adaptable to various breeding objectives, making it a versatile tool in the hands of plant breeders.

 13.3.3 Reciprocal Recurrent Selection: Fostering Genetic Exchange for Hybrid Vigor